SSHcom/privx-sdk-for-python/examples/README.md

 Settings > Deployment > Integrate With PrivX Using API Clients
 ```

 Click `ADD API CLIENT`, give a human readable and permissions.
-The permissions for the client varies on the use case, check the PrivX documentation for permission explanation.
+The role permissions for the client varies on the use case, check the PrivX documentation for permission explanation.
+Add one or more role by selecting role from list of roles.
+Adding roles to the API client gives it permissions from that role.
+For security reasons, only grant permissions that are actually needed.

 After the API client creation, you can find the secrets for the client
 under credentials section.
-The example scripts must include the API client ID
+The config.py must include the OAuth client
-("API Client ID") and secret ("API Client Secret"), config.py must include
-the OAuth client secret ("OAuth Client Secret").
+secret ("OAUTH_CLIENT_SECRET"), API Client ID (API_CLIENT_ID) and
+API Client Secret (API_CLIENT_SECRET).

 Fill in the missing fields in config.py
 * HOSTNAME, the PrivX instance address, like "my.privx.intance.net"
 * CA_CERT, the CA certificate, found on the API clients page ("TLS Trust Anchor")
 * OAUTH_CLIENT_SECRET, found on the API clients page ("OAuth Client Secret")
+* API_CLIENT_ID, found on the API clients page("API Client ID")
+* API_CLIENT_SECRET, found on the API clients page("API Client SECRET")

 ## Example execution of reporting scripts